boolesrings/boolesrings.org/Comments.md

 * **Comments for Joel David Hamkins** [Comment on The pirate treasure division problem by David](http://jdh.hamkins.org/the-pirate-treasure-division-problem/#comment-10836)
 * **Comments for Joel David Hamkins** [Comment on The theory of infinite games, including infinite chess, Talk Math With Your Friends, June 2020 by DukeZhou](http://jdh.hamkins.org/theory-of-infinite-games-tmwyf-june-2020/#comment-10829)
 * **Comments for Joel David Hamkins** [Comment on Proof and the Art of Mathematics by Duke Zhou](http://jdh.hamkins.org/proof-and-the-art-of-mathematics/#comment-10828)
-* **Comments for Joel David Hamkins** [Comment on Oxford Set Theory Seminar by Online activities May 4 — May 10 2020 \| European Set Theory Society](http://jdh.hamkins.org/oxford-set-theory-seminar/#comment-10825)
-* **Comments for Joel David Hamkins** [Comment on Proof and the Art of Mathematics by Joel David Hamkins](http://jdh.hamkins.org/proof-and-the-art-of-mathematics/#comment-10822)

 [Grab the feed for all Comments!](Comments.xml)